trb-a/cumalis-lisp/README.md

 ## Limitations

-  - R7RS Standard procedures other than "core library" is not implemented.
+  - R7RS standard procedures other than "core" library are not implemented.
-  - library features (import/export/define-library/cond-expand) are not implemented.
+  - Procedures for importing / defining libraries (import/export/define-library/cond-expand) are not implemented.
-  - Only integer and real number is supported.
+  - About number, only integer and real number is supported.
     * Complex / fraction number is not implemented.
-    * 1.0 and 1 is same value. (like Javascript's number).
+    * 1.0 and 1 is same value. (like Javascript's number primitive).
-    * "exact" means Javascript's Number.isSafeInteger is true.
+    * "exact" means Number.isSafeInteger is true in Javascript.
-  - (eqv? "aaa" "aaa) returns #t. (like Javascript's "aaa" === "aaa" returns true).
+  - (eqv? "aaa" "aaa") returns #t. (like Javascript's "aaa" === "aaa" returns true).
   - Limited syntax-rules support.
-   * Only lists are supported.
+    * Only lists are supported for now.
 No vector rules.
     * Only flat patterns are supported.
 No nexted patterns.
-   * No improper lists.
+    * Improper list patterns are not supported.
   - #!fold-case does downcase (by Javascript's String.toLowerCase).
   - Hexadecial, octal, binary literals can't have digits.
   - Strings doesn't handle surrogate pairs correctly.
 (Works like Javascript string).